 Born in New Jersey, Pamela Dove graduated with a BFA from Boston University.
 She began her career as a graphic designer.
 She then became an Art Director at several Boston advertising agencies, and ultimately a Creative Director.

 With Pamela’s love of color and skill as a designer, she was hired away to become a Regional Merchandising Coordinator for a prestigious women’s clothing designer.
 From Back Bay, Boston she moved to Vail, Colorado where her primary focus became travel.
 Trips to South Africa, Morocco, Egypt, Cambodia, Thailand, Turkey, as well as London, Paris and Rome all served to further enrich her upcoming artistic pursuits.
-Upon returning East, Pamela found her niche in Printmaking at the National Academy Museum School in NYC.
+Pamela found her niche in printmaking at the National Academy Museum School in New York City.
+Her professional career focuses on Monotypes, a very painterly and unique form of printmaking.

 Pamela’s version of printmaking enables the elements of texture, color and design that she is so inspired by to combine in a compelling manner that is both viscerally and intellectually stimulating.